 7.0.
 Rebooting The System

 During the installation, a new kernel is built.
-When the system installation completes, the system first halts and then returns to the SMon> prompt.
-Enter the following command to then load the console:
+When the system installation completes, the system first halts and then returns to the STARO> prompt.
+Enter the following commands to then load and execute the console processor: